-Discourage new residential development in natural flood plains.
+Discourage new residential development in regulated flood plains.
 Regulate all types of redevelopment in natural flood plains.
-This includes prohibiting fill materials and obstructions that may increase flood potential or modify the natural riparian corridors.
-Strategy HS-7.4.2: Description of Flood Zone Regulation.
+This includes discouraging fill materials and obstructions that may increase flood potential or modify the natural riparian corridors.
+HS-7.4.2: Description of Flood Zone Regulation.

 Continue to maintain and update a map of potential flood hazard areas and a description of flood zone regulations on the City's website.
-Strategy HS-7.4.3: National Flood Insurance Program Community Rating System.
+HS-7.4.3: National Flood Insurance Program Community Rating System.
 Continue to participate in the National Flood Insurance Program (NFIP) Community Rating System (CRS).
-The CRS is a voluntary incentive program that recognizes and encourages community floodplain management activities that exceed minimum NFIP requirements.
-Flood insurance premium rates for property owners within the city may be discounted to reflect the reduced flood risk resulting from community actions meeting the three goals of the CRS, which are to: (1) reduce flood damage to insurable property; (2) strengthen and support the insurance aspects of the NFIP; and (3) encourage a comprehensive approach to floodplain management.
-Policy HS-7.5: Hillside Grading Restrict the extent and timing of hillside grading operations to April through October except as otherwise allowed by the City.
+POLICY HS-7.5: HILLSIDE GRADING Restrict the extent and timing of hillside grading operations to April through October except as otherwise allowed by the City.
 Require performance bonds during the remaining time to guarantee the repair of any erosion damage.
 Require planting of graded slopes as soon as practical after grading is complete.
-Policy HS-7.6: Stability of Existing Water Storage Facilities Assure the structural integrity of water storage facilities.
+POLICY HS-7.6: STABILITY OF EXISTING WATER STORAGE FACILITIES Assure the structural integrity of water storage facilities.
+STRATEGY:

-Strategy HS-7.6.1: Coordination with other Agencies.
+HS-7.6.1: Coordination with other Agencies.